La Paz (Bolivia): Top 10 Things to Do

 Altitude Sickness in La Paz

-La Paz is very high up, so be prepared for an element of altitude sickness.
-Officially, La Paz is at an altitude of 3650 metre and I had read a lot about altitude sickness in this crazy city perched half way up the Andes.
+At over two miles above sea level, La Paz is very high up, so be prepared for an element of altitude sickness.
+I had read a lot about altitude sickness in this crazy city perched half way up the Andes.
 I did have a headache and get a bit out of breath at times, and certainly wouldn’t have entertained the idea of going for a run!
-But, we didn’t really have any problems, as long as we walked at a sedate pace.
-Our hotel, like many in the city, did have oxygen available if necessary.
+But we didn’t really have any problems, as long as we walked at a sedate pace.
+Our hotel, like many in the city, did have oxygen for those that needed it.

 View from Rosario Hotel